ahmedidrissi/pneumonia-detection-deeplearning/README.md

  Source : https://www.kaggle.com/datasets/praveengovi/coronahack-chest-xraydataset

 # Summary
- I first used the two models DenseNet-121 and EfficientNet-V2-B0 to compare them and choose the best performer between them.
+ First, I used the two models DenseNet-121 and EfficientNet-V2-B0 to compare them and choose the best performer between them.
 Then I improved the EfficientNet model which showed good performance during training.
 The final results showed great prediction with an accuracy of 92%.